-We've compiled a selection of the best budget cameras, so whether you want something to simply slot in your pocket for the odd snap that will be better than your smartphone, or a camera you can get a bit more creative with, you'll find it here.
+We've compiled a selection of the best budget cameras going, so whether you want something to simply slot in your pocket for the odd snap that will be better pictures than your smartphone ever can, or a camera you can get a bit more creative with, you'll find it here.

 If you need a bit more help figuring out what kind of camera you need, then read this article: What camera should I buy?

-And if you want to spend a little more money, then check out our other camera buying guides:
+And if you want to spend a little more money, then check out our other camera buying guides below:

 Sony's first true premium compact is a couple of years old now, but it still packs a punch

 Type: Compact | Sensor: 1-inch, 20.2MP | Lens: 28-100mm f/1.8-4.9 | Screen: 3-inch, 1,229K dots | Viewfinder: N/A | Continuous shooting: 2.5fps | Movies: 1080p | User level: Expert

 Sony's latest camera in its RX100 line, the RX100 V, is one of our favourite compact cameras right now, but there's no getting away from the fact that it's a pricey option.
 The good news is that the original RX100 is still available new (as well as all the other iterations we've had since then), and while it might not offer some of the latest features it's still a great compact at a bargain price.
 The large 1.0-inch sensor delivers excellent levels of detail, with the broad and fast range of the zoom lens making it a versatile travelling companion.
 Okay, there's no built-in viewfinder or tilt screen as we've seen on the Mk V, but the monitor delivers excellent clarity, and the RX100's controls offer plenty of options for those who like to get hands-on.
 Take into account the sleek, premium finish and it all adds up to a great compact camera at a great price.